Asics GT 3000 3 Review Facts

 Due to the amount of technology and design put into the shoe, there is some extra weight

 .
 The shoe weighs in at 11 oz, which is on the high side for a running shoe.
-Even though Asics uses lightweight material in the midsole and outsole, when you use an excessive amount of materials and overlays, you’re constantly adding weight to the shoe.
+Even though Asics uses a lightweight material in the midsole and outsole, when you use an excessive amount of materials and overlays, you’re constantly adding weight to the shoe.
 Some runners complained that the shoe was too bulky and that the extra weight didn’t provide enough flexibility.
 Even with the flex grooves in the outsole, the extra weight prevents the shoe from being flexible.
 The extra weight gives your foot extra comfort in the midsole and extra overall protection, but it takes away from other aspects of the shoe.

 Despite the overlays throughout the upper, the shoe is very breathable.
-This is due to the amount of holes in the upper, which are prevalent along the entire upper piece.
+This is due to the number of holes in the upper, which are prevalent along the entire upper piece.
 From the forefoot to the tongue to the heel, there are plenty of breathable areas throughout the shoe.
-The heel counter takes away some of the breathing area in the heel, but Asics did a nice job keeping the back of the shoe cool.
+The heel counter takes away some of the breathing areas in the heel, but Asics did a nice job keeping the back of the shoe cool.
 The Comfordry Sock Liner goes a long way in adding to the breathability.
 It eliminates moisture and keeps your foot cool and dry.
 The sock liner is removable, but doing so takes away some cushioning and breathability.

 Asics always provides some of the most comfortable shoes